UKGovLD/registry-core/doc/notes.md

    * create void description for registers
    * creating of void:example from early registrations
-   * test cases for location allocation (null, relative, bnode, skos:notation, absolute, non-local)
+   * test cases for location allocation (null, relative, bnode, skos:notation, absolute, non-local) + for update
    * validation of completeness of a Register spec
    * completion of void description
    * auth hooks